 The selected volunteers will be acknowledged during a 2018 Ravens home game at M&T Bank Stadium.
 Honorees will be awarded game tickets for themselves and a guest, Ravens apparel and autographed memorabilia, a commemorative trophy and a financial grant benefiting their respective nonprofit organization.

 Jake Turner – Court Appointed Special Advocates (CASA)

 NFL/United Way Hometown Huddle

-The Baltimore Ravens hosted their sixth annual Ravens TEAM Challenge at the UA House at Fayette operated by Living Classrooms as part of the 2017 NFL/United Way Hometown Huddle.
-Under the guidance of Playworks Maryland, students from Maree G. Farring Elementary school tested their physical endurance and ability to work as a team in order to complete various challenges such as kickball, dodgeball, ultimate football and a series of relays.
-Ravens players, Cheerleaders, and Mascot Poe also joined to make this day extra special for the students
+The Baltimore Ravens hosted their 7th annual Ravens TEAM Challenge at the UA House at Fayette operated by Living Classrooms as part of the 2018 NFL/United Way Hometown Huddle.
+Under the guidance of Playworks Maryland, nearly 100 students from Curtis Bay Elementary School tested their physical endurance and ability to work as a team.
+The day comprised of various challenges such as kickball, dodgeball, ultimate football and a dance competition.
+Ravens players, Cheerleaders and Poe also joined to make this day extra special for the students.

 The annual award is a component of the Ravens' GamePlanEarth initiative - a week filled with environmental activities led by the Ravens in hopes to make Baltimore a more sustainable city – recognizing schools, organizations and or individuals that have shown a commitment to implementing green practices in the communities of Baltimore.
 The application will open in August 2019.